 Loss and degradation of native vegetation through incremental clearing and urban development are important threats to the ongoing security of native vegetation in this region.
 Weeds also continue to threaten the integrity of remaining vegetation.

-For more information on the current condition and targets for the habitat of this region, go to Native vegetation.
+For more information on the current condition and targets for the habitat of this region, go to the Native Vegetation section.

-For more information on the current condition and targets for our native species, go to Native animals.
+For more information on the current condition and targets for our native species, go to the Native Animals section.

 The Port Phillip and Western Port region contains a variety of waterways, from iconic rivers such as the Yarra, which meanders from forested ranges through countryside and city to the ocean; to local wetlands, such as the Edithvale-Seaford Wetlands, that provide a haven for a variety of animals and plants to breed and thrive.
 There are over 8,400 km of major rivers and creeks in the region, 29 estuaries and more than 900 wetlands.